-After careful planning, and with a generous grant from the Calaveras Community Foundation, and ongoing support from Signal Service, as well as facility use at Manzanita Arts Emporium, Manzanita Writers Press offered weekly teaching sessions in various senior locations over a period of eight months.
-Seniors 55-plus, many of whom were taking on this kind of writing for the first time, had the support of peer writing groups and editing expertise.
-This publication is a collection of many of these seniors’ efforts, and although not all of the participants chose publication, many of them did, for the benefit of the community.
+After careful planning, and with a generous grant from the Calaveras Community Foundation, and ongoing support from Signal Service, and other sponsors, Manzanita Writers Press offered weekly teaching sessions in various senior locations over a period of eight months.
+Seniors 55-plus, many of whom were taking on this kind of writing for the first time, had the support of peer writing groups and editing expertise of the coaches.
+The culminating publication is a collection of many of these seniors’ efforts, and although not all of the participants chose publication, many of them did, for the benefit of the community.

 Every senior who has put pen to paper or finger to keyboard has told a story in his or her own way, and with the support and enthusiasm of writing partners and Manzanita editors, many of their stories have been recorded in this volume.
 These writers are courageous and their works are audacious, poignant, and unforgettable.
 Participation in the capacities of teacher and editor has been a most pleasurable experience.
 It is an honor to invite readers to open this book and enjoy an incomparable feast.

 Founding Director of Manzanita Writers Press & Arts Emporium, editor, college professor and educator for many years with a Masters in English and emphasis in creative writing, poet and fiction writer, with her book, River by the Glass, and a novel in the oven, Monika has been involved with literature and writing in our region, and supporting writers since 1984.
 She welcomes those in our region who would like editing and publishing services for their manuscripts.

 Classes will experiment with varied techniques used to dig deep into memory, including writing about specific memorable places, events, and people in our lives and region.